mikeshultz/mikeshultz.com/content/ethereum/viper.md

       transactionIndex: 0
     }

-Once the transaction is confirmed and included in a block(up to 15 minutes on the public chain), `deployed_contract` should now have an address available.
+Once the transaction is confirmed and included in a block(up to 15 minutes on the public chain with a reasonable gas price), `deployed_contract` should now have an address available.

     > var contract_address = deployed_contract.address
     "0xdeadbeefe28a3e8358ba34aef0c03ef0e2b26ea6"

 You will need this address later to make any calls or deposits to your contract, so keep it safe.
+Though if you do lose it, you may be able to find it by looking up your primary account on [etherscan.io](https://etherscan.io/).

 ## Use Your Contract

 Now, let's mess around with our new fancy contract.
 If you're on the same console, you won't have to redefine your ABI and contract, but for the sake of reference I'm going to do it here anyway.

-    var abi = [{"inputs":[{"name": "destination_address", "type": "address"},],"type":"constructor"},{"type": "function","name": "check_balance","constant": true,"inputs": [],"outputs": [{"name": "balance", "type": "uint"}]},{"type": "function","name": "distribute","constant": false,"inputs": [],"outputs": [],}]
-    contract_address = "0xdeadbeefe28a3e8358ba34aef0c03ef0e2b26ea6"
+    var abi =[{'name': '__init__(address)', 'outputs': [], 'inputs': [{'type': 'address', 'name': 'destination_address'}], 'constant': False, 'payable': False, 'type': 'constructor'}, {'name': 'check_balance()', 'outputs': [{'type': 'int128', 'name': 'out'}], 'inputs': [], 'constant': True, 'payable': False, 'type': 'function'}, {'name': 'distribute()', 'outputs': [], 'inputs': [], 'constant': False, 'payable': False, 'type': 'function'}, {'name': 'deposit()', 'outputs': [{'type': 'bool', 'name': 'out'}], 'inputs': [], 'constant': False, 'payable': True, 'type': 'function'}] contract_address = "0xdeadbeefe28a3e8358ba34aef0c03ef0e2b26ea6"
     deployed_contract = eth.contract(abi).at("0xdeadbeefe28a3e8358ba34aef0c03ef0e2b26ea6")